DBAKANG-GIT/HTMLandCSS/README.md

 # HTMLandCSS
-Sandbox Repo to hold code depveloped as part of course
+Sandbox Repo to hold code developed as part of course